qichao-arlo-wang/RISC-V32I_CPU/team_statements/cache.md

 ### Multi-Level Cache (L1, L2, L3)

-To further enhance memory access speed, we implemented multi-level caches for both data and instructions.
-This includes:
+To futher challenge ourselves, we decided to expand memory hierarchy to multiple levels of caches: Instruction and Data memory caches.

-1. **L1 Cache**: Small, fast, and directly accessible by the processor.
+1. **Level 1 Cache**: Small, fast, and directly accessible by the processor.
-2. **L2 Cache**: Larger than L1, shared among cores, and moderately fast.
+2. **Level 2 Cache**: Larger than L1, shared among cores, and moderately fast.
-3. **L3 Cache**: Largest and slowest, shared across the system.
+3. **Level 3 Cache**: Largest and slowest, shared across the system.

 These multi-level caches improve performance by reducing main memory access frequency.
+In this case, if there is a miss in L1, then data is fetched from L2 (which is larger and have slower access time).
+If there is a miss at L2, then main memory is accessed.

 ---

 ## Conclusion

 Our cache implementation, including direct-mapped, two-way set associative, and instruction caches, significantly enhances memory performance.
 Additionally, the inclusion of multi-level caches (L1, L2, L3) demonstrates the potential of hierarchical caching in real-world applications.
+It is important to notice that our data memory design is already very fast due to it being a single-cycle memory.
+This results in slower or not as fast data memory after the implementation of cache memory.
+Whereas in real designs, where data memory is slow, implementation of cache memory will boots the performance.